 What to Do When You Hear Noises

 You may be tempted to go up into your attic to see what is going on up there.
 Keep in mind that a momma squirrel protecting her young or a cornered squirrel can be very aggressive.
 It is best to have a service professional take a look and offer a comprehensive solution to arrest your pest problem and prevent continued entry.
-All-American Pest Control provides the highest level of pest control services for homes and businesses in East Nashville and throughout Middle Tennessee.
+At All-American Pest Control, our Nashville pest control experts provide the highest level of services for homes and businesses in East Nashville and throughout Middle Tennessee.
 Contact us for a free home pest control evaluation.
 We're here to help.